hackclub/hackclub/workshops/mad_libs_workshop/README.md

 ```
 - This if statement checks if the current character is an asterisk (*).
 - If it is, create a "startingIndex" integer and set it to the current index i, then increment i.
-- Then create a "characterSpace" integer and set it to 2 to represent the two asterisks surround the word.
+- Then create a "characterSpace" integer and set it to 2 to represent the two asterisks that surround the word.
-- Then create an empty "word string".
+- Then create an empty string named "word".

 ## While Loop